Tire: Environmental issues

 Americans generate about 285 million scrap tires per year.
-Many states have regulations as to the number of scrap tires that can be held on-site, due to concerns with dumping, fire hazards, and mosquitoes.
-In the past, millions of tires have been discarded into open fields.
-This creates a breeding ground for mosquitoes, since the tires often hold water inside and remain warm enough for mosquito breeding.
-Mosquitoes create a nuisance and may increase the likelihood of spreading disease.
-It also creates a fire danger, since such a large tire pile is a lot of fuel.
-Some tire fires have burned for months, since water does not adequately penetrate or cool the burning tires.
-Tires have been known to liquefy, releasing hydrocarbons and other contaminants to the ground and even groundwater, under extreme heat and temperatures from a fire.
-The black smoke from a tire fire causes air pollution and is a hazard to downwind properties.
+Many states regulate the number of scrap tires that can be held at any site out of concern with dumping, fire hazards, and mosquitoes.
+In the past, millions of tires were simply discarded into open fields.
+Outdoor tire heaps create breeding grounds for mosquitoes, which are a nuisance and may spread disease, since the tires often hold water inside and remain warm enough for mosquito breeding.
+It also creates a fire hazard.
+Tires very seldom catch fire inadvertently, requiring a temperature of 400 C to combust, but once burning are hard to extinguish, for a large tire pile has ample fuel and water used to douse fires does not adequately penetrate or cool them.
+Some tire fires have burned for months, sometimes liquefying and releasing hydrocarbons and other contaminants to the ground and even groundwater, and black smoke, an air pollutant that is a hazard to downwind properties, to the air.

-The use of scrap tire chips for landscaping has become controversial, due to the leaching of metals and other contaminants from the tire pieces.
+The use of scrap tire chips for landscaping has become controversial because of the leaching of metals and other contaminants from the tire pieces.
 Zinc is concentrated (up to 2% by weight) to levels high enough to be highly toxic to aquatic life and plants.
 Of particular concern is evidence that some of the compounds that leach from tires into the water contain hormone disruptors and cause liver lesions.

-Tires are a major source of microplastic pollution.
+Tires are a major source of microplastic pollution, found in a 2020 study to contribute 78% of the total mass of microplastics found in the ocean.
+The commonly used compound 6PPD-quinone, found entering stormwater runoff via tire-wear particles, has been identified as toxic to coho salmon, brook trout, and rainbow trout.